Updated on August 7, 2026

 The Health Education Assistance Loan (HEAL) program was a federal student loan program created in 1978 to help medical and other health profession students cover graduate school costs.
 The program ended in 1998, but as of 2024 about 6,500 borrowers still owe over $400 million.

 The only long-term solution for most borrowers today is to consolidate HEAL loans into a Direct Consolidation Loan.
-That’s the path to modern repayment plans and forgiveness programs.
+That’s the path to modern repayment plans and forgiveness programs — but since July 1, 2026 the new loan lands on the Repayment Assistance Plan and its 30-year clock, which is a long horizon for a loan this old.

 This page gives you the background and history of the HEAL program and connects you to guides on default, collections, and bankruptcy.